zhenghualiu/GrSRs/README.md

 # GrSRs

-To explore how temperature and population dynamic features modulate the GrSR, we set up a mathematical model of host-viral interactions.
+To explore how temperature and population dynamic features modulate the growth rate-specialization relationships (GrSRs), we set up a mathematical model of host-viral interactions.
 Briefly, we assumed that each step of the infection cycle is temperature dependent, all virus species are ecologically equivalent and that the size of the virus set for a species follows a Poisson distribution.
 The temperature thresholds for heat and cold inductions were set as 37℃ and 4℃, respectively.